varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/probability-random-variables.md

 (content:references:set-disjoint)=
 ### Disjoint Sets and Partitions
-The last set concept that we explore before turning our attention to probability (and its relationship to sets) is the [disjoint](https://en.wikipedia.org/wiki/Disjoint_sets) relationship.
+The last set-theoretic concept that we explore before turning our attention to probability (and its relationship to sets) is the [disjoint](https://en.wikipedia.org/wiki/Disjoint_sets) relationship.
 Suppose we had two sets $A$ and $B$.
 Then the sets $A$ and $B$ are disjoint if they have no elements in common.